Kalita-Platform/kalita/kalita-website/content/docs/atomic-swap/_atomic.md

     <img src="/docs/atomic/creating_order.svg">
 </div>

 Atomic swap orders are created on the wallet and published on indexers via the yam network.
-To protect the network from the influx of empty orders and a potential DDoS attack, Alice must provide proof of ownership of the funds that she intends to exchange.
-This is done as follows: when creating an order, Alice sends a request to the indexer with a specified amount for exchange and receives in response some number X, which must be signed with a private key and sent back to the indexer along with the public key and UTXO, which contains funds exceeding the amount declared for exchange, as well as the price for the exchange in the number of requested altcoins.
-If the indexer confirms the ownership of the funds and the validity of the request, then an order is formed on it, consisting of the volume of currency, the price, and the hash of the public key of the wallet, which is connected through the yam network.
+Alice must [prove ownership](#appendix-a-p2wsh-ownership) of the funds that she intends to exchange that protect the network from the influx of empty orders (spoofing).

+Alice requests the indexer with a specified amount for exchange and receives in response a random nonce.
+Alice signs the nonce with a private key that locks P2WSH UTXO and sends back the corresponding public key, reference to the UTXO, and the price for the exchange in the number of requested altcoins.

+Yum node validates the ownership of the funds and publishes the new order in its liquidity pool.
+The order contains:
+- Currency codes
+- Bitcoin and Ergo amounts
+- Proof of UTXO ownership

 ### Step 2.
 Accepting order.